Azure/Vision-AI-DevKit-Pages/docs/_docs/012-HOL_Dev_Using_ASA.md

 To do that, we will build and deploy an ASA module at the edge.

+*Note:* this tutorial is incomplete in a way that it doesn't trigger any events yet.

 ## What you will do

 * Create an Azure Stream Analytics job to process data from the Vision AI DevKit camera